acgetchell/mundus-atrox/src/journals/sixteenth.md

 4. *Steve* shoots some creatures, sneakily doing 19 damage to a damaged one.
 5. *Tasbros* uses Chromatic Orb, fire damage, doing 24 HP damage to a creature.
 6. I use Vow of Enmity and hit 2 of the creatures, killing one.
 7. *Viker* casts Moonbeam, doing 17 HP damage.
-She uses Shileighleigh?
-Her scorpeen hit on the claws, doing 14 HP on a creature, killing it.
+She uses Shillelagh?
+Her Scorpion hit on the claws, doing 14 HP on a creature, killing it.
 8. The creatures hit *Viker*’s Giant Scorpion twice, doing 28 HP damage to it.
 The other 2 attack me for 26 HP damage.

 Round 3